Group testing with nested pools: Linearization of the cost function

 \section{Linearization of the cost function}

-In order to compare the performance of the scheme with other methods it is necessary to compute the asymptotic cost of the optimal strategy as $p\to0$.
-To this end, in this section we study the linearized version of the cost, which is easier to optimize and gives a good approximation to the cost for small $p$.
+In this section we study the linearized version of the cost, which is easier to optimize and gives a good approximation to the cost for small $p$.
 Only in this section, we allow the pool sizes $m_j$ and multipliers $\pi_j$ to take non-negative real values.
 These results will be applied in the next section to estimate the asymptotic cost of the optimal strategy.

 Let us fix $p$ and a stage number $k+1$.
 We linearize the expected number of tests per individual $D_{k}=D_{k}(m,p)$ obtained in \eqref{meankdep}: